 In addition to an impressive 4K resolution and enhanced colors, the Toshiba 50C350KU 50” TV offers FireTV to bring all of your favorite streaming services and live over-the-air channels into one easy-to-navigate home page.
 The responsive Voice Remote with Alexa allows users to change channels, volume, and various settings with their voice.
 Additionally, with DTS Virtual:X technology, users can enjoy multi-channel virtual surround sound for increased immersion and spatial awareness in movies or games.

 50-inch televisions are simply TVs with a 50-inch screen when measured diagonally.
-However, don’t be surprised when you find a variety of sizes including 48-inch and 49-inch televisions in this category.
+However, don’t be surprised when you find a variety of sizes, including 48-inch and 49-inch televisions, in this size class.

 Once considered a large screen, they’ve since been outpaced by 55- and the best 60-inch TVs.
 Because 50-inch simply refers to the size of the screen, there’s a wide array of features that can be incorporated into a 50-inch television.

 For example, you can find QLED, OLED, and traditional LED screen formats.
 If you only need a simple screen to connect to a traditional cable hookup, then you might find that television that has native streaming support might be excessive.
 However, others who’ve decided to cut the cord may prefer a 50-inch television that does incorporate direct access to streaming services like Apple+, Netflix, or even Prime Video.

 As mentioned previously, a 50-inch television simply means that the television measures 50 inches diagonally from bezel to bezel.
 Functionality and features can vary widely depending on the manufacturer and the cost of the television.
 Check out our mashup of the LG vs Samsung 4K 50″ TVs.
 Moreover, keep in mind there is no best TV brand, there are just some great brands and some not-so-great brands.